sadeq220/kafkaProducerAndConsumer/README.md

 the offset topic.
 They only read offsets when a consumer is assigned a new partition or on startup
 - Every broker in the cluster has a
 MetadataCache that includes a map of all brokers and all replicas in the cluster
+### Kafka Replication (data redundancy)
 - partition= ( 1 Leader replica ) + ( * follower replica )
+- replication factor = ( 1 Leader replica ) + ( * follower replica )
+- A partition is owned by a single broker in the cluster, and that broker is called the leader of the partition.
+- All events are produced to and consumed from the leader replica.
 ```
  in-sync replica :
 A replica is considered in-sync if it is the leader for a partition, or if it is a follower